 - Polling frequency for GCP Cloud Functions: five minutes

 - Resolution: one data point every minute

 After activating the integration and then waiting a few minutes (based on the polling frequency), data will appear in the UI.
-To view and use your data, including links to your dashboards and alert settings, go to one.newrelic.com, in top nav click Infrastructure, click GCP, then (select an integration).
+To view and use your data, including links to your dashboards and alert settings, go to one.newrelic.com > Infrastructure > GCP, then select an integration.